 For a more detailed and in-depth review of the Python syntax and libraries, we will provide some examples.
 Below is a simple example of a learning model using TensorFlow in Python.
 This example uses the Sequential API, which is a straightforward way to build models layer by layer.

 In this example, we create a simple linear regression model to predict the output (`y`) based on the input (`X`).
-The model is trained using stochastic gradient descent (`sgd`) as the optimizer and means squared error (`mean_squared_error`) as the loss function.
+The model is trained using stochastic gradient descent (`sgd`) as the optimizer and mean squared error (`mean_squared_error`) as the loss function.
 The training data consists of 100 samples with a single feature, and the target values (`y`) are generated with a linear relationship plus some random noise.

 This is a very basic example, and in real-world scenarios, you may need to handle more complex data, use different types of layers, and fine-tune various parameters for better performance.
 Additionally, it’s essential to preprocess and normalize your data appropriately.